‘I can’t wait to get back’: Ex-UW golfers eager for PGA Tour to resume after coronavirus shutdown

 For all four golfers, this extended layoff from playing in tournaments, practice rounds or hitting off the range is different.
 Golf courses only recently opened up in Washington, so Putnam had only hit balls off a mat into a net on a few occasions.

-“Six and half weeks with out playing?
+“Six-and-a-half weeks with out playing?
 I’ve never had this in my life,” said Putnam, who’s now in Arizona playing rounds to prepare.

 In Houston, the regulations weren’t as strict.
 Pan has been playing on weekdays.